Stew-McD/ISIE2023-WasteFootprint-Poster/README.md

-# WasteFootprint poster for ISIE 2023
+# WasteFootprint poster for the ISIE 2023 conference

 This repository contains the poster for the WasteFootprint tool presented at ISIE2023 in Leiden, Netherlands.